chakch/serverless-handson/README.md

 # Serverless-handson
-If you are here, you believe that the framework strength came from it community.
+If you are here, you believe that the framework strength came from its community.

-In this hands-on we are going to read a rssFeed, convert it to MP3 and saved the feed in database.
+In this hands-on, we are going to read a rssFeed, convert it to MP3 and saved the feed in database.

 ![alt text](images/architecture_lambda.png "Transcoder Architecture")